 While it may seem different, the pelvic anatomy is similar to that of an arm, leg, or back.
 Our body is held together by ligaments, muscles, nerves, fascia, joints, and lots of connective tissue.
 All of these structures can be strained, torn, weakened, or injured.
 Just as you would rehabilitate your torn rotator cuff muscle or Achilles tendonitis, you may have to treat your painful pelvic floor structures.

 Pelvic pain can be a physical and emotional nightmare, particularly when you’re trying to share an intimate moment.
 It can feel very isolating.
 One may feel unable to address this issue with her friends, family members, partner or doctor.
 As physical therapists specializing in reproductive health issues, we too often hear the story of the desperate patient discussing her pelvic pain with her gynecologist/urologist/obstetrician and being told that “it is normal” or “it will pass after a while.”
 She is often told that she needs to seek the services of a therapist to talk about her intimacy issues and learn how to manage her stress.

 There are many types of pelvic pain.

 Where is the pain?
 Is it constant?
 Do you suffer from burning, swelling, itching, or inflammation?

-These symptoms may be mistreated for a yeast or bacterial infection, when in fact it could be vulvodynia, if it has been going on for more than three months.
+These symptoms may be mistreated for a yeast or bacterial infection, when in fact it could be vulvodynia if it has been going on for more than three months.
 Vulvodynia is a chronic pain condition that can affect the labia majora/minora, vestibule, vagina, and urethral openings.
 Muscle tension and spasm are commonly found in women with vulvodynia and physical therapy may reduce pain levels by 40-60%.